AguaClara/Textbook/Sedimentation/Sed_Derivations.rst

    Terminal velocity of the floc down the plate (for the case of zero velocity fluid).

-4) Set the fluid velocity at the center of the floc equal to the terminal velocity of the floc to find the critical case of no movement, and the required plate spacing:
+**4) Set the fluid velocity at the center of the floc equal to the terminal velocity of the floc to find the critical case of no movement, and the required plate spacing:**

 The floc settles due to gravitational forces.
 First, the :math:`\alpha` component of the gravitational settling force, :math:`v_{t,\alpha}`, must be found by trigonometric relationships.